-- TRAILS & WALKING: This is a tour for walkers in relatively good physical condition and with a good sense of balance.
-Although we do only moderate amounts of walking (2-4 miles per day), and some of it is along roadways, we will walk several muddy trails (a few with steep stretches), and in one case we walk a moderately steep, slippery trail of mossy cobblestones.
-In some places, it will be necessary to walk uphill, and in others, we will walk downhill as we bird.
+- TRAILS & WALKING: This is a tour for walkers in good physical condition and with a good sense of balance.
+Although we do moderate amounts of walking (2-4 miles per day), and some of it is along roadways, we will walk several muddy trails (a few with steep stretches), and in one case we walk a moderately steep, slippery trail of mossy cobblestones.
+In some places, it will be necessary to walk uphill in the dark, and in others, we will walk downhill as we bird.
 Even for agile walkers, walking sticks can be useful on this tour, especially when the terrain is a bit uneven, steep, or slick (the Lengerke Trail at Cerulean Warbler Reserve is a good example).
-Much of this tour is spent in lower elevations, and in fact our maximum elevation will be 8600 feet on the first morning in Bogotá. - PACE: Early mornings (departures between 5:00 and 6:00 a.m.), with birding sessions in morning and afternoon broken by a picnic or restaurant lunch.
-We will travel by small bus. - WEATHER: The weather can be cool in the higher mountains in the early morning, as low as the 50s F, but most of the weather we'll experience in lower elevations will be comfortable (60s, 70s) in the morning and quickly rise to hot and humid (in the 80s and 90s) by later in the day.
-We will visit in the local dry season, but rain showers are possible at any time. - VEHICLE SEATING: So that each participant has equal opportunity during our travel, we employ a seat rotation system on all tours.
+Much of this tour is spent in lower elevations, and in fact, our maximum elevation will be 8600 feet on the first morning in Bogotá. - PACE: Early mornings (departures between 5:00 and 6:00 a.m.), with birding sessions in morning and afternoon broken by a siesta, picnic or restaurant lunch.
+We will travel by small bus.
+On the extension, we'll often use a "safari vehicle" at Hato La Aurora.
+The vehicles vary from year to year here and may include a tractor pulling a trailer with benches, or even proper 4x4s.
+This a working farm so vehicles vary on local conditions and availability.

+- WEATHER: The weather can be cool in the higher mountains in the early morning, as low as the 50s F, but most of the weather we'll experience in lower elevations will be comfortable (60s, 70s) in the morning and quickly rise to hot and humid (in the 80s and 90s) by later in the day.
+We will visit in the local dry season, but rain showers are possible at any time.
+In the llanos, temperatures range higher, about 70-90 F. We will visit in the local dry season, but rain showers are possible at any time. - VEHICLE SEATING: So that each participant has equal opportunity during our travel, we employ a seat rotation system on all tours.
 Participants will need to be flexible enough to maneuver to the back of the vehicle on occasion.
 Those who experience motion sickness will need to bring adequate medication for the duration of the tour, as we are not able to reserve forward seats for medical conditions. - BATHROOM BREAKS: We will often be birding in natural habitats where there are often no restrooms, so it will be necessary to make comfort stops in nature when we are birding. - OPTING OUT: When we stay at the same lodging for multiple nights, participants can easily opt to sit out a day.